 1. Register on our Entry Portal

-2. Download the Entry Form
+2. Download the word document Submission Form

 4. Submit the entry forms via the entry portal - you must submit via the portal, we cannot accept entries by email